 Kristin Gillespie, RD, says, “Yuzu fruit contains only 20 calories per fruit, and nutrients like fiber, sodium, magnesium, manganese, and vitamin C.” Yuzu (also called Yuza) is rich in antioxidants and carotenoids, flavonoids, and limonoids and has several health benefits (1), (2).

 1. May Prevent Cardiovascular Issues

-Yuzu has anti-platelet (inhibits blood clot in the vessels) properties and reduces the risk of stroke and ischemic heart diseases (conditions caused by narrowing of arteries) (3).
+Yuzu has anti-platelet (inhibits blood clotting in the vessels) properties, which may reduce the risk of stroke and ischemic heart diseases (conditions caused by the narrowing of arteries) (3).
 Studies have found that the methanolic extract of yuzu has flavonoids like hesperidin and naringin, which could inhibit platelet aggregation (4), (5), (6).
 This can prevent blood clotting and reduce blood vessel inflammation to improve heart health.

 In addition, yuzu peel may help prevent hypercholesterolemia (high blood cholesterol levels) (7).
 The flavonoid hesperidin has cardioprotective properties and may prevent heart failure (8).
 However, more research is needed to understand the cardioprotective benefits of yuzu.